Wuhpondiscord/FlipperZero-EZ-Manifest/README.md

 ## If You like it and it works well please give it a star:)

+## If You want a big dump of animations with the manifest folder already made check out https://github.com/Wuhpondiscord/Flipper-Zero-animations :)

 ## Table of Contents
 - [Prerequisites](#prerequisites)
 - [Installation](#installation)